Save 16% on Disney+ with an annual subscription

 |More info||More info||More info||More info||More info|

 As you can see in the table above, Netflix has three separate price tiers, with 4K content restricted to the premium package.
-Also, the service increased prices for Basic and Standard plans in September 2020 and then increased them again for Netflix Standard and Premium in November 2021.
+Also, Netflix increased prices for Basic and Standard plans in September 2020 and then increased them again for Netflix Standard and Premium in November 2021.

 Disney Plus, on the other hand, has a single price tier, which includes 4K support as well as Dolby Atmos – although it's worth noting that with so much legacy content, such high-definition visual and audio experiences will likely only be available on recent Disney content.